rocketspops/HTML-CSS-Challenge/README.md

 # HTML/CSS Challenge:

-You have 1 hour to re-create as much of this article from the New York Times as you possibly can.
+You have 1 hour to re-create this header from a fictional website.
 A basic project structure has already been created for you, but please feel free to modify it as you see fit.
-Also note, we are less concerned with your ability to finish the entire layout in the time allotted than we are with the way you approach the task as a whole.
 Questions are  both encouraged and welcomed.

 # Considerations